Metilli/RealmManager/README.md

 - Cascade deleting.
 - Cascade deleting object type and add new object with one function(replaceObject).
 - Reducing the number of code that needs to be written
-- Creates new instance for each calls.
+- Creates new instance for each call.
 You don't need to be worry about threads :)

 ## Configuration